 Occasionally, a person must also interview with immigration.
 Before doing so, however, it may be advisable to consult with an attorney who is well-versed to prepare.
 This interview is an applicant’s chance to make a strong in-person first impression.
 Even if all of their application documents were filed correctly, a poor interview may be damaging to the outcome of a case, possibly leading to a stalled case or even a denial.
 Along with the applicant, their family members, friends, or neighbors may also be interviewed during this process.
 However, it is less likely that as many interviews will be conducted if the proper precautions are taken when submitting a well-documented case, as well as presenting an effective initial interview.

 One of the most common mistakes a person may make when applying for a family-based visa is to submit an application he or she does not qualify for.
 There are numerous reasons why this may be the case, including:

 In addition to the above-listed issues, there are numerous other elements of a person’s situation that may make them inadmissible.
 Furthermore, applications may simply be denied at the discretion of an immigration application reviewer.
-Because of these potential obstacles, you may benefit from reaching out to a practiced attorney experienced with immigration law when applying for a family visa in Lombard.
+Because of these potential obstacles, you may benefit from reaching out to a practiced attorney experienced with immigration law when applying for a family visa in Oak Brook.

-If you are applying for a family-based visa in Lombard, consider reaching out to a well-versed lawyer to save time, money, and reputation.
+If you are applying for a family-based visa in Oak Brook, consider reaching out to a well-versed lawyer to save time, money, and reputation.
 A legal professional could help you to select which petitions you qualify for and work to help you avoid costly mistakes that may disqualify your application.

 By creating the right fact scenario and pre-plan, an attorney could help you to navigate the maze of immigration law, bureaucracy, and administrative procedures to help you on your path to immigration.
 To begin working on your application, contact us today.